CHERYL P. GROOD, Professor and Chair

 Acceptance into the minors

-The requirements for acceptance into either course minor, such as prerequisite courses and grade average, are the same as for acceptance into the major.
-Students may not minor in both mathematics and statistics.
+The requirements for acceptance into any course minor, such as prerequisite courses and grade average, are the same as for acceptance into the major.
+Students may not have more than one minor in the department.

 Credit/No Credit Policy

 For the math minor, at most one of the required upper level courses counted towards the minor can be taken credit/no credit.
 For the statistics minor, only one of Stat 21, Stat 51, and Stat 61 may be taken credit/no credit.
+For the applied math minor, at most one of the 4 required courses listed previously may be taken credit/no credit.
 This does not include courses which are only offered credit/no credit, but does include courses for which the grade is uncovered after completion of the course.
 In any case, no seminar can be taken credit/no credit.

 All current sophomores who wish to apply for Honors should indicate this in their Sophomore Plan and should work out a tentative Honors Program with their departmental adviser.